bnoguchi/mongoose-auth/README.md

 }
 ```

 As this is a common recipe, I plan on adding support for this into `everyauth` and `mongoose-auth`, so it's more drop-in, and developers do not have to add this custom code themselves.
-The intent is for common things like this to be invisible to the developer, so it just "works like magic."
+The intent is for common things like this to be invisible to the developer, so it just *works* *like* *magic*.
 So, in the near future, you won't have to over-ride the findOrCreateUser step every time you want this feature.
 This will be coming soon.

 ### License